 Distance: 5.5 miles

 From Hwy 395 in the Eastern Sierra town of Lone Pine, California, take the Whitney Portal Rd 13 miles toward the magnificent looking peaks and park as close as you can to the Whitney Portal.
 There are a couple parking lots including an overflow lot reasonably close to the Whitney Portal trailhead.

 Me and fellow recon hiker Kim did this hike on a whim one hot August afternoon as we headed down from the Bluesapalooza festival in Mammoth.
 The temperature was in the mid-90s in Lone Pine as we drove up to the Whitney Portal.
 And it was already late afternoon.
 Probably not the best way to do this hike, but we stepped on the trail by 3:00 pm.

 This trailhead is probably where most of the hikers doing Whitney start and finish.
 And it’s also where hikers finishing the John Muir Trail end up after completing their hike.
 The majority of the hikers you will see at the Whitney Portal are there to hike the 14,505 foot high Mt Whitney.
 Don’t let that intimidate you from enjoying the beautiful six-mile round trip hike to Lone Pine Lake.
 Tip your hat to them and enjoy your hike.

 The famous Mt Whitney Trail pack scale

-Even if you are just hiking to Lone Pine Lake like Kim and I did, you will still start your hike here at the Whitney Portal.
-Just like those hiking up to the 14,505 foot high Mt Whitney summit.
+As mentioned above, the hike to Lone Pine Lake starts at the Whitney Portal and follows the Mt Whitney Trail.
 You’ll walk past the famous scale used by Mt Whitney hikers to weigh their backpacks.
-But you won’t need to weigh anything since you are only going for a 6-mile day hike.
+But you won’t need to weigh anything since you are only going for a 6-mile round-trip day hike.
 The actual trail starts just past the scale.